l-juno/petpaw/README.md

 # PawLog

-PawLog is an application for pet owners to connect and share their experiences and advice about their favourite furry friends.
+PawLog is an application for pet owners to connect and share their experiences and advice about their loving pets.
 Our application will provide users the ability to interact with a community of like-minded people through the creation of posts about their favourite pet, as well as commenting on and browsing other people’s posts.

 # Table of Contents